Concentrating solutions for a class of nonlinear fractional Schr\"odinger equations in $\mathbb{R}^{N}$: Abstract

 \section{Abstract}

 We deal with the existence of positive solutions for the following fractional Schr\"odinger equation:

-where $\varepsilon>0$ is a parameter, $s\in (0, 1)$, $N\geq 2$, $(-\Delta)^{s}$ is the fractional Laplacian operator, and $V:\R^{N}\rightarrow \R$ is a continuous positive function.
-Under the assumptions that the nonlinearity $f$ is either asymptotically linear or superlinear at infinity, we prove the existence of solutions which concentrate around local minima of the potential $V(x)$.
+where $\varepsilon>0$ is a parameter, $s\in (0, 1)$, $N\geq 2$, $(-\Delta)^{s}$ is the fractional Laplacian operator, and $V:\R^{N}\rightarrow \R$ is a positive continuous function.
+Under the assumptions that the nonlinearity $f$ is either asymptotically linear or superlinear at infinity, we prove the existence of a family of positive solutions which concentrates at a local minimum of $V$ as $\e$ tends to zero.